 The Junior Seminar exists as a mid-point evaluation for the student in Ministry and Theology programs.
 The student should expect to demonstrate competencies gained in biblical studies, in spiritual formation and in professional competence.
 Additionally, the course seeks to help the student prepare for their entry into the ministry job market by analyzing the student's professional communications skills.
-Prerequisite: Any MT-WV course and Junior Standing or Departmental Approval.
+Prerequisite: MT-BI 100 and Junior Standing or Departmental Approval.